 - We do not apply any sharpening by default so artwork should be pre-sharpened in your image editing software to your preference.

-The maximum upload size for a single image is 175 MB and the maximum number of megapixels that we accept within a file is 200 (approximately 14,000 x 14,000px if square for instance), files exceeding this number of pixels will be rejected by our online system but we can organise prints for these files in a different way, just contact us for more information.
+The maximum upload size for a single image is 225 MB, which allows you a maximum pixel dimension of 30,000 in width or height, files exceeding this number of pixels will be rejected by our online system but we can organise prints for these files in a different way, just contact us for more information.

 If you’re not using our upload system, make sure you save your file at the size you’d like us to print it at with the relevant bleed.
 Our prices are based on print-ready images, but we can set up files that need extra work for £3 - £5 per image.
 Make sure your files are print ready by following the instructions above or call us for more information.